Jadkay/Jadkay/README.md

 * AST : Added a TTS (without sound) warning when Earthly Star Giant Dominance reach 5s, so you can call on discord for the heal)
 * AST : Added an echo warning on map change to check card priority
 * SGE : Added an echo warning on map change to check kardia priority
+* SGE : Added a Kardia Gui button for extreme and savage purpose to auto kardia the main tank